 Look at how the men's shaver stock has been completely transformed in less than ten years.
 We have gone from the hegemony of a brand like Gilette, which held more than 70% of the market share, to the advent of newcomers like Dollar Shave Club or Harrys.

-Faced with positioning challenges and the ultra-fast emergence of values that brands are being asked to align themselves with (environment, social justice, etc.), agility is becoming not a competitive advantage but a necessity!
+Faced with positioning challenges and the ultra-fast emergence of values that brands are being asked to align themselves with environment concerns, and social justice, agility is becoming not a competitive advantage but a necessity!

 However, the Direct to Consumer model is not a guaranteed path to success.
 Before adopting it or transitioning to greater independence from your intermediaries, it is crucial to understand the potential costs, especially the risks involved.